jacklukem/Montereyfixes/README.md

 ASentientBot, Khronokernel and Dhinak for fixing legacy Bluetooth cards

 ASentientBot and Khronokernel for insights about beta 7 installer firmware checking

+Khronokernel and parrotgeek1 for patching hypervisor vmm on kernel from BigSur 11.3 and later

 ASentientBot general non metal GPU acceleration fixes (included CoreDisplay for dualGPUs or iGPU)